swatantrasinha/learn-aws/chapter-07/README.md

-and after this give the command in example (highlighted in green)
+and after this give the command in example (highlighted in yellow)

 > [!CAUTION]
 > This should have have connected me to instance but for mac its timed out error.
 See screenshot below: